FMN-binding fluorescent protein: Development

 LOV-domains are a sub-class of PAS domains and were first identified in plants as part of Phototropin, which plays an essential role in the plant's growth towards light.
-They noncovalently bind Flavin mononucleotide (FMN) as coenzyme.
+They noncovalently bind Flavin mononucleotide (FMN) as cofactor.
 Due to the bound FMN LOV-domains exhibit an intrinsic fluorescence, which is however very weak.
 Upon illumination with blue light, LOV-domains undergo a photocyle, during which a covalent bond is formed between a conserved cysteine-residue and the FMN.
 This causes a conformational change in the protein that is necessary for signal propagation and also leads to the loss of fluorescence.
 The covalent bond is energetically unfavorable and is cleaved with a protein specific time constant ranging from seconds to hours.

 In order to make better use of the fluorescence properties of these proteins, the natural photocycle of these LOV-domains was abolished by exchanging the conserved cysteine against an alanine on a genetic level.

 Thus, upon blue light irradiation, the protein remains in the fluorescent state and also exhibits a brighter fluorescence.